 Trendline deliverability consultants work with all kinds of senders, who have all kinds of different email programs and compliance needs.
 We’ve noticed a common thread among the various senders to whom GDPR applies.
 They have an explicit opt-in for each user and nothing else.
 It turns out that the majority of senders we encounter don’t realize that there’s more to GDPR than simply getting an opt-in–a lot more!
 Many senders don’t realize that GDPR isn’t even an email law; it’s a data and privacy law, and the opt-in requirement is simply a consequence of the strict rules for the who, what, when, where, why, and how of handling personal data.
 Senders need to stop thinking of themselves solely as senders and, instead, think of themselves as Data Controllers–entrusted with personal data and burdened with the associated legal and ethical responsibilities.

-Here’s what senders need to know, but often don’t:
+Here’s what senders need to know about GDPR, but often don’t:

 - Data Controllers must keep auditable electronic records.

 - This is a common issue for many B2B senders who gather interest at trade shows and expos.
 A fishbowl for business cards may be clearly labeled as an opt-in request, but as far as GDPR is concerned, if you can’t provide an electronic record of the request on demand, the request didn’t happen.
 This record needs to include such information as the time and date, the text of the opt-in request, and the personal information provided.
 This means that senders who gather business cards need to have a computer or tablet available where the user can type in any personal information they would like the sender to have.
 Many senders assume that their ESP and/or CRM is going to help them with this, and most reputable ESPs and CRMs are happy to, but they can only create records of things that happened on their platform.
 Therefore, it’s ultimately the responsibility of the sender to make sure those records are created and to work with their ESP/CRM to keep them secure and accessible.